 William Billington (1825-84) was born at Samlesbury, his parents being impoverished handloom weavers.
 He received little formal education, but despite his harsh beginning he became a noted "artizan poet" and, within his lifetime, acquired the epithet, "The Blackburn Poet".
 Billington is mainly remembered for his popular Lancashire dialect poems "Th' Shurat-weyvur's song" and "Aw wod this war wur ended", both of which deal with the devastating effects of the "Cotton Famine" of the 1860's.
 He also became a newspaper columnist, writing in The Blackburn Standard and The Blackburn Times on local literary subjects.
-Billington's poetry was published in two volumes, "Sheen and Shade" (1861) and "Lancashire Songs with other sketches" (1883), both of which are available on the Internet.
+Billington's poetry was published in two volumes, "Sheen and Shade" (1861) and "Lancashire Songs with other sketches" (1883).

 For Shakespeare and Ben Jonson the Mermaid Tavern was the favoured hostelry and source of inspiration.
 For Blackburn's bards in the middle of the 19th century it was a beerhouse on the corner of Bradshaw Street and Nab Lane, known as 'Poets' Corner.'
 Here congregated such luminaries as William Billington, John Baron, John Critchley Prince and Richard Dugdale.
 In an article in the Blackburn Times of June 23rd 1972 George Miller describes a typical exchange of wit:

 Another distinguished rhymster to grace the tavern with his presence was John Critchley Prince.
 He acquired more than local fame, 'wrote like an angel' but, alas, lived like the Devil, being sadly addicted to the bottle.